Gold mining: Dredging

 Other larger scale dredging operations take place on exposed river gravel bars at seasonal low water.
 These operations typically use a land based excavator to feed a gravel screening plant and sluice box floating in a temporary pond.
 The pond is excavated in the gravel bar and filled from the natural water table.
 "Pay" gravel is excavated from the front face of the pond and processed through the floating plant, with the gold trapped in the onboard sluice box and tailings stacked behind the plant, steadily filling in the back of the pond as the operation moves forward.
 This type of gold mining is characterized by its low cost, as each rock is moved only once.
 It also has low environmental impact, as no stripping of vegetation or overburden is necessary, and all process water is fully recycled.
 Such operations are typical on New Zealand's South Island and in the Klondike region of Canada.

 Rocker box

 Also called a cradle, a rocker box uses riffles located in a high-walled box to trap gold in a similar manner to the sluice box.
 A rocker box uses less water than a sluice box and is well suited for areas where water is limited.
 A rocking motion provides the water movement needed for the gravity separation of gold in placer material.
+Rocker boxes gained popularity during the California Gold Rush in the 19th century and remain in use today.
+Although simple and inexpensive, it is not efficient as the previously discussed mining techniques.

 Gold ore processing

 Cyanide process

-Cyanide extraction of gold is the dominant method for obtaining gold.
+The dominant method for refining gold is a cyanide extraction method, or gold cyanidation, introduced in the late 1800s.
+This a metallurgical technique used to extract gold from lower grade ores by converting gold into a water-soluble coordination complex.
 Finely ground rock is treated with a solution of sodium cyanide.
-The extract is absorbed onto carbon.
-The gold can be removed from the carbon by using a strong solution of caustic soda and cyanide.
-Gold cyanide is then converted to relatively pure gold by a variety of methods.
+The extract is absorbed onto carbon and then removed from the carbon with a solution of caustic soda and cyanide.
+Gold cyanide is then converted to relatively pure gold through gold parting.